Tobacco Retailer Signage

 The Louisiana Department of Health has determined that the language to be added must read: “For assistance in quitting smoking call: 1-800-QUIT-NOW (1-800-784-8669) or visit www.quitwithusla.org.”

-The change will go into effect November 1, 2018.
-After this date, tobacco point of purchase signage that does not include the new required language regarding the Louisiana Tobacco Quitline will be incompliant.
+The change from Louisiana ACT 188 went into effect November 1, 2018.
+After this date, tobacco point of sale signage that does not include the new required language regarding the Louisiana Tobacco Quitline will be incompliant.

 No, We Card signage does NOT meet the requirements of R.S.
 14:91.8.
 If your retail outlet or vending machine only posts We Card signage and not the signage required by Louisiana law, it will be found incompliant.

 R.S.
-14:91.8 requires retailers post the new required signage at the “point of purchase.”
-Point of purchase is defined as the area where customers “checkout” or where the retail transaction is completed.
-In order to be in compliance with Louisiana law, signage must be posted in a location (or multiple locations) where patrons are easily able to see and read the text while at the point of purchase.
+14:91.8 requires retailers post the new required signage at the “point of sale.”
+Point of sale is defined as the area where customers “checkout” or where the retail transaction is completed.
+In order to be in compliance with Louisiana law, signage must be posted in a location (or multiple locations) where patrons are easily able to see and read the text while at the point of sale.

-The Louisiana Office of Alcohol and Tobacco Control (ATC) will be the enforcing agency.
+The Louisiana Office of Alcohol and Tobacco Control (ATC) is the enforcing agency.
 ATC will enforce by conducting regular checks using uniformed ATC agents, plain clothes ATC agents and ATC operatives in plain clothes.

 The Louisiana Tobacco Quitline, 1-800-QUIT-NOW, is a 24-hour a day, confidential, free tobacco cessation helpline for Louisiana residents.
 The Quitline links people who want to quit using tobacco with trained tobacco cessation specialists, Quit Coaches, who work with each caller to create an individualized plan to quit.
 Quit plans include counseling sessions, a quit kit and information about addition cessation resources in your community!
 For more information on the Louisiana Tobacco Quitline, please visit www.quitwithusla.org.